Welcome to the second part of Croatia for children in 2021 series! *updated in April 2021

 You’ll be able to walk, run and climb around, sit on the original banks, and enjoy the place.
 Also, there are regular dress ups, and visitors can request dressing up like gladiators, which every kid would probably enjoy.

-Rijeka is the European Capital of Culture this year, there are so many events presenting the city’s cultural profile in 2020!
-The project includes all kinds of programs from the opening to late February 2021.
-There will be many concerts, exhibitions, workshops, performances, and fun in general!
+Rijeka is one of the most exciting cities around.
+It was the European Capital of Culture in 2020 and there were many events presenting the city’s cultural profile up until late February 2021.
+Despite this was last year, Rijeka usually offers many concerts, exhibitions, and fun in general!
 Be sure to check the current program when in town!

 Computer museum in Rijeka